 Toy buckets are ready-made for kids in the play area.
 Photo courtesy of Full Moon

 4. Full Moon—Cambridge

 Full Moon might be the most kid-friendly restaurant in Boston, or anywhere, for that matter.
 It was opened more than 20 years ago with the express purpose of providing a place for parents to dine on good food (and relax) while their children have fun in a dedicated play area.
 And that mission is still going strong.

 5. Shake Shack—Chestnut Hill

 Before I went to a Shake Shack I was skeptical of the hype, but now I’m a true believer.
-The burgers, fries and shakes are all delicious—the kind of delightfully decadent meal parents will love that kids will, too.
+The burgers, fries, and shakes are all delicious—the kind of delightfully decadent but quick meal parents and kids both love.
 Shake Shack Chestnut Hill is super kid-friendly, with a huge lawn for little ones to run around on, complete with kid-sized benches.
 It’s right next to the outdoor seating (with umbrellas for shade), so parents can keep an eye on the play without missing their meal.

 6. Life Alive—Cambridge

 When you feel like having a healthy meal that still tastes great, head to Life Alive in Cambridge.
-There’s a lot packed into this two-storylocation, including a special kids’ area in the basement.
-Small tables and chairs plus toys mean that little ones will be entertained while you enjoy a rice bowl and green juice.
+There’s a lot packed into this two-story location, including a special kids’ area in the basement.
+Small tables and chairs, plus toys, means that little ones will be entertained while you enjoy a rice bowl and green juice.

 A cheery atmosphere gets even more fun on Sundays, with DIY sundaes and balloon animals.
 Photo courtesy of Summer Shack